The answer to “Is a 3D Printer worth it?” can be tricky.

-In contrast to other hobbies, as from the name itself is clear that 3D Printing lets you create new things so that your ideas will come into reality.
+In contrast to other hobbies, 3D Printing lets your ideas come into reality.

-Moreover, by 3D Printing, you will learn a lot, and who knows that may be one day it may offer you an excellent job opportunity.
+You will learn a lot, and who knows maybe one day it may turn into an excellent job opportunity or startup.

-You might be surprised by knowing the application areas of 3D Printing because they are found in every sector of life,
+3D printing application areas are so vast.
+They are found in every sector of life,

 - Jewelry printing

-Maybe it’s going to take time, money, and lots of effort but the knowledge and capabilities you will learn will be far more valuable than the investment made initially.
+Of course it is going to take some time, money, and lots of effort but the knowledge and capabilities you will learn are far more valuable than the initial investment.

 If you are an employee of a tech company or involved in product development, look no further.
 There is no other better choice than buying a 3D printer.

 If you are a hobbyist who is confident enough to get the awesome projects or jobs to print, then look no further and buy a 3D printer.

 People who are currently using janky scrap parts to make complex things and need to create something impressive that is powered by their fantastic thoughts should opt-in for a 3D printer without any doubt.